-To simplify how HDB grants work, all you need to do is to focus on five questions.
-Assuming you’re Singaporean or Permanent Resident and either engaged or married, by simply answering these five questions, you can determine how much HDB grants you qualify for.
-Here are the five questions you need to answer:
+To simplify how HDB grants work, all you need to do is to focus on the following 5 questions.
+Assuming you’re a Singaporean or Permanent Resident, and either engaged or married, by simply answering these 5 questions, you can determine the number of HDB grants you qualify for.

 - What’s your average monthly household income over the past 12 months?

-- What’s the size of your flat (eg 4-room, 5-room)?
+- What’s the size of your flat (e.g. 4-room, 5-room)?

-- Are you planning to buy a BTO or resale flat?
-BTOs are cheaper but you have to ballot and wait for it to be built, while resale flats are more expensive but are immediately available.
+- Are you planning to buy a HDB BTO or resale flat?
+BTOs are cheaper but you have to go through the ballot process and wait 3 to 4 years for it to be built.
+Resale flats are more expensive but are immediately available.

-Here’s how your answer to these five questions translate into the relevant grants for you.
-(Note: I have included a table at the end of this article with multiple personas of couples that will make it easier for you.)
+Here’s how your answer to these 5 questions translate into the relevant grants for you.

-1. Enhanced Housing Grant
+1. Enhanced Housing Grant (EHG)

-Qualifying Criteria: Average monthly household income for last 12 months
+Qualifying criteria: Average monthly household income for last 12 months

 Potential grant amount: $5,000 to $80,000

-2. Family Grant
+2. Family Grant (FG)

 Potential grant amount: $40,000 or $50,000

-3. Proximity Housing Grant
+3. Proximity Housing Grant (PHG)